Parthivsachu/Spotify/README.md

-This project is based on only HTML, CSS and JavaScript
+This project is based on only HTML and CSS